Amazon strikes $3.5 billion deal for One Medical in long march into U.S. healthcare

 “That will most definitely subject this acquisition to more scrutiny than normal.”

-(Reporting by Manas Mishra in Bengaluru and Jeffrey Dastin in New York; Addiitonal reporting by Chibuike Oguh in New York; Editing by Bernadette Baum, Maju Samuel and Cynthia Osterman)
+(Reporting by Manas Mishra in Bengaluru and Jeffrey Dastin in New York; Addiitonal reporting by Chibuike Oguh in New York and Akanksha Khushi in Bengaluru; Editing by Bernadette Baum, Maju Samuel and Cynthia Osterman)